 The Torch is celebrating 10 years of exhibiting artworks by Indigenous artists currently in or recently released from prisons in Victoria!

-Confined is the major annual event of The Torch’s Indigenous Arts in Prisons and Community program and a key annual event of the Yalukut Wilam Ngargee, Melbourne’s longest running Indigenous arts and cultural festival.
+Confined is the major annual event of The Torch’s Indigenous Arts in Prisons and Community program and a key annual event of the Yalukut Weelam Ngargee, Melbourne’s longest running Indigenous arts and cultural festival.

 Confined 10 presents over 200 artworks as a compact salon hang creating a strong visual metaphor for the over-representation of Aboriginal people in the criminal justice system.

 Confined is a free exhibition open to the public and provides the context for cultural exchange.
 Torch staff and artists are on hand during the 4 week period of the exhibition, providing direct Aboriginal perspectives and voices around the issues of identity, art, connection to Culture/Country and most importantly the increasing rates of incarceration for Aboriginal Australians.